 Others question seeking an FASD diagnosis with the statement that "It doesn't matter, there isn't help anyway."
 That is not true; there may not be as many evidence-based interventions as for other diagnoses, but until more are diagnosed with an FASD, there is limited focus on developing those interventions which is a disadvantage for all.
 Furthermore, this assertion implies that there is no hope for those with an FASD.
 That is absolutely not true!
 As with all problems, early intervention is related to a positive outcome.
 And many adults with FASD, often regardless of when a diagnosis was obtained, are proof that diagnosis does matter.
 For a more in-depth discussion of this, see FASD: Thirty Reasons Why Early Identification Matters

 Diagnostic capacity in North Carolina is limited.
 While there may be some developmental pediatricians, psychiatrists, or psychologists willing to diagnose an individual with an FASD, those are few in number.
 NCFASD Informed has obtained the following information about practitioners/sites in the state with the ability to diagnose.
 The list will be expanded as other possibilities are confirmed.

 Please note what has come to our attention several times in the last several years when consulting with families, school staff, and MCO/LMEs: If the child with suspected exposure to alcohol in utero (or a child who does not respond to traditional interventions) is either in foster care or has been adopted, there may be information in the records that states the diagnosis, but it has been passed over for whatever reason.
 If so, the specific FASD diagnostic code needs to be entered into whatever medical and school records that exist as a primary diagnosis.
-This action gives the diagnosis the attention it deserves.
+This action gives the diagnosis the attention it deserves and also allows access to appropriate services such as the Innovations Waiver.
 Additionally, the concerned parent, caretaker, etc. can educate themselves about what this diagnosis means and how the environment needs to be structured and what interventions will be beneficial and share that information with others.

 Chad Haldeman-Englert, MD